 Here are some of the biggest players in the third-party food delivery space:

 When using third-party solutions, orders are received on those respective delivery marketplace apps or websites.
 It is common practice for these marketplaces to keep guest data, and for restaurants to pay 15-30% in commissions per order.
+If you decide to use third-party apps consider using direct integrations with your POS so you can manage orders and menus from one place and save your team time.

 As delivery has become a more crowded space, there is some room to be leveraged through negotiation.
 Improved tech options can help you shift out of relying on these expensive services, but you may not be in the position to abandon them completely.
 Large restaurant chains have been pushing back against these fees.
 And while these franchises have a big brand name as leveraging power in their back pocket, you may be able to steal from their playbook.

 Nation’s Restaurant News reported that Mark Toh, owner of Toast restaurant Urban Wok, began negotiating with third-party vendors last year to ensure his off-premise dining would remain profitable.
-The key was to move to premium pricing or increasing the price of menu items featured on the delivery app.
+The key was to move to premium pricing or increase the price of menu items featured on the delivery app.
 It is a tactic that many national chains have taken to offset these delivery fees in the past.

 Many restaurant owners are already frustrated with profitability issues that involve working with third-party services.
 Some, like Mark Toh, opt to list different menu prices on websites like Uber Eats and DoorDash to help offset the revenue taken by those services.
 As off-premise dining growth continues to climb, we may see a renaissance in restaurants offering their own independent delivery – free from these service and convenience charges.